Local deformation rings and a Breuil-M\'{e}zard conjecture when l\neq p: Preliminaries

-\item If $R^\square(\rhobar_\theta)$ is the universal framed deformation ring for the $n_\theta$-dimensional representation $\rhobar_\theta$ of $G_\theta / \tilde{P}_F$, then The isomorphism class of a representation given by an $R$-point of $\Spec R^\square(\rhobar)$ depends only on the image in the projection and may be deduced (via the formula given in part 1) from the isomorphism classes of the representations given by the projections $\Spec \widehat{\bigotimes}_{[\theta]} R^\square(\rhobar_\theta) \onto \Spec R^\square(\rhobar_\theta)$. \end{enumerate} \end{lemma} \begin{proof} This is essentially \cite{ClozelHarrisTaylor2008-Automorphy}, lemma 2.4.12 and corollary 2.4.13, together with the refinement to framed deformations obtained by keeping track of a basis in the construction of part 1 of the proposition, as in \cite{Choi2009-LocalDeformationRings}, proposition 2.0.5. \end{proof}
+\item If $R^\square(\rhobar_\theta)$ is the universal framed deformation ring for the representation $\rhobar_\theta$ of $G_\theta / \tilde{P}_F$, then where $n_\theta = \dim \rho_\theta$.
+This isomorphism lies above the isomorphism $D(\rhobar) \isomto \prod_{[\theta]}D(\rhobar_\theta)$ of part (2). \end{enumerate} \end{lemma} \begin{proof} The first two parts are in \cite{ClozelHarrisTaylor2008-Automorphy}: part (1) is lemma 2.4.12 and part (2) is corollary 2.4.13.
+Part (3) is the refinement to framed deformations obtained by keeping track of a basis in the construction of part (1) of the proposition, as in \cite{Choi2009-LocalDeformationRings}, proposition 2.0.5.